Car Shipping Rome

 - A residence certificate from the vehicle owner or documentation showing that residency has been applied for.

-- NP2B registration form obtained from the Office of Civil Motorization along with the owner's tax code number.
+- The NP2B registration form and the owner's tax code number were obtained from the Office of Civil Motor Vehicles.

 - Sales Invoice that has been notarized with the owner’s signature and shows the revenue stamp.

-- A foreign certificate of registration as well as a copy of registration are required.
+- A foreign certificate of registration and a copy of registration are required.

 - TT 2119 application that the owner has signed.

-- If the automobile is owned by a company, it will need a Certificate of Commerce, including revenue stamps naming the legal automobile driver’s name.
+- If a company owns the automobile, it will need a Certificate of Commerce, including revenue stamps naming the legal automobile driver’s name.

-For further in-depth information on regulations for automobile registry in Rome, you can contact the Ministry of Foreign Affairs in Italy for detailed information.
+For further in-depth information on regulations for the automobile registry in Rome, you can contact the Ministry of Foreign Affairs in Italy for detailed information.
 You will also be required to pay import duties and register to pay taxes in Italy.
-All residents in Rome must pay taxes whether they have imported a motor vehicle or not.
-For new car owners you will be required also to pay a Value Added Tax (VAT) of 22%.
+All residents in Rome must pay taxes, whether they have imported a motor vehicle or not.
+New car owners will also be required to pay a Value Added Tax (VAT) of 22%.
 If you have owned the motor vehicle for at least one year before relocation, you can be exempted from paying the import duties.
 Proof of ownership is required.
-You will also need to register the car and have Italian license plates immediately.
+You must also register the car and have Italian license plates immediately.
 Cars found without Italian plates are subject to repossession by the police in Rome and throughout Italy.

 Other Services